step-/find-n-run/usr/share/doc/findnrun/TRANSLATING.md

    that you will **test the HTML archive** and correct translation and layout issues by submitting new `.md` files until all issues are closed.

-**note on markdown syntax**
+**Note on markdown syntax**

-Don't be creative with your markdown syntax.
+Avoid being too creative with your markdown syntax.
 Keep it simple.
-While the publishing process supports [Markdown Extra](http://en.wikipedia.org/wiki/Markdown_Extra) I recommend that you stick to the much more limited, but sufficient, markdown syntax that [mdview](http://chiselapp.com/user/jamesbond/repository/mdview3/index) supports.
+While the publishing process supports [Markdown Extra](http://en.wikipedia.org/wiki/Markdown_Extra) I recommend that you stick to the much more limited, but effective, markdown syntax that [mdview](http://chiselapp.com/user/jamesbond/repository/mdview3/index) supports.
 All `.md` files in this project follow this guideline.

-**[B] instructions for HTML**
+**[B] Instructions for HTML**

 If you prefer HTML to markdown, then the set of English markdown source files is archived on github as a `tar.gz` file